adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 <img width="1326" height="670" alt="image" src="https://github.com/user-attachments/assets/cc4ba2da-5d91-40ea-8212-633377a72752" />

 It is somewhat unclear to me what the authors mean when they ask us to simulate a Toffoli gate.
 Do they want the outputs $(a', b', c')$ to be on the same wires as the inputs $(a,b,c)$?
 Do they want all the garbage bits to be uncomputed?
 I couldn't find a way to do both of these things simultaneously.
+Did they want us to only use Fredkin gates and make the circuit reversible?
+I was also unable to find a way to do this.

 I'm tempted to make some argument related to the Boolean formula $𝑐′=c \oplus (𝑎∧𝑏)$, but am not confident that it is accurate.
 If I were to make such an argument it would go something like this: we know that $\oplus$ requires two gates and AND reqires one gate, which means to compute $c'=c \oplus (𝑎∧𝑏)$ we need at least 3 Fredkin gates.
 If ancilla bits are used, uncomputation will need to be done (if we don't want any garbage bits left over) which will require up to 3 more Fredkin gates.
 Therefore, the minimum number of Fredkin gates needed to simulate a Toffoli gate is 3-6, depending on uncomputation requirements.
+Also, this task may be impossible to do if the request is to make a reversible gate with only Fredkin gates that simulate a Toffoli gate.

 Now we are asked to simulate a Fredkin gate with Toffoli gates.
 For the Fredkin gate, we want to swap a and b when c = 1.
 So, we want $a' = (¬c ∧ a) \oplus (c ∧ b)$ and $b' = (¬c ∧ b) \oplus (c ∧ a)$.
 The following circuit generate those outputs using three gates.